Animal Reproductive Structures and Functions

 Luteal phase: Following ovulation, the ovarian cycle enters its luteal phase, named for the fact that the dominant feature is the corpus luteum, the structure the remains from the ruptured follicle.

 • During this phase, the corpus luteum produces progesterone and estrogen.
-The progesterone inhibits the release of further FSH or LH, suppressing activation of any new follicles.
+Progesterone inhibits the release of further FSH or LH, suppressing activation of any new follicles.
 The uterus becomes prepared to accept a fertilized egg, should fertilization occur.

 • The inhibition of FSH and LH by progesterone prevents any further eggs and follicles from developing.
 The level of estrogen produced by the corpus luteum increases to a steady level for the next few days; estrogen enhances the effects of progesterone.